Aerotoxic Syndrome: Symptoms, Causes, and Your Legal Options

 See a physician familiar with occupational toxic exposure.
 Request biomarker testing.

 Keep a detailed symptom diary.
 Record all flights and aircraft types.
-Note fume events.
+Our guide to documenting a suspected aircraft fume event walks through each step.

 File formal reports with your employer and authorities (Air Safety Reports).